 Retailer: Amazon +

 Phillips is a huge Dutch conglomerate that makes and sells a huge variety of products worldwide.
 It will probably be familiar to every reader for its TV’s healthcare equipment, monitors, smart home equipment, lights and consumer electronics.

 As you might expect from Philips the screen hits a number of environmental markers.
 These include EnergyStar 6.0, EPEAT Gold, TCO edge and RoHS.
 The upshot of all of these qualifications is a screen that is very efficient to run for its size and is made from and by environmental processes as much as is possible.

-Philips have made a sturdy and reliable 24″ monitor with ergonomic adjustment and display.
-It has power saving features, including automatic screen dimming when an empty chair is detected and is mercury and lead free with a PVC/BFR free housing.
+Philips has made a sturdy and reliable 24″ monitor with ergonomic adjustment and display.
+It has power saving features, including automatic screen dimming when an empty chair is detected and is mercury and lead-free with a PVC/BFR free housing.

-- Soft-blue technology that reduce blue light waves
+- Soft-blue technology that reduces blue light waves

 - Flicker-free display

 - SmartErgoBase with height, swivel, tilt and rotation angle adjustments.